Cannabis in the United Kingdom: Advocacy for law reform

-The former Prime Minister, David Cameron, when serving in opposition, sat on the Select Committee on Home Affairs and voted to call on the Government to "initiate a discussion" within the UN about "alternative ways—including the possibility of legalisation and regulation—to tackle the global drugs dilemma".
+While serving as a member of the opposition in the House of Commons, David Cameron sat on the Home Affairs Select Committee and voted in favour of a motion calling on the government to initiate discussions within the United Nations on alternative approaches to addressing the global drug problem, including the possibility of legalisation and regulation.

-In June 2010, it was revealed that the Home Office had been avoiding complying with the FOI request "to avoid a focus on the gaps in the evidence base" that its current drug policy had.
+In June 2010, it was reported that the Home Office had sought to avoid complying with a Freedom of Information request in order to prevent scrutiny of gaps in the evidence base underpinning its drug policy.

 In 2011, the Global Commission on Drug Policy, backed by Richard Branson and Judi Dench called for a review.
 The Home Office response on behalf of the Prime Minister was: "We have no intention of liberalising our drugs laws.
 Drugs are illegal because they are harmful—they destroy lives and cause untold misery to families and communities".

-In 2012, a panel of MPs, as well as deputy prime minister Nick Clegg, recommended that drug policy be reformed, as the current policy does not adequately deal with the problem.
-David Cameron rejected the idea, conflicting with comments he made in 2005 while competing for Conservative Party Leadership.
+In 2012, a panel of MPs, as well as deputy prime minister Nick Clegg, recommended that drug policy be reformed, as the current policy did not adequately deal with the problem.
+Cameron rejected the idea, conflicting with comments he made in 2005 while competing for Conservative Party Leadership.

-In 2015, James Richard Owen, an economics student at Aberystwyth University, started a petition on the UK Government's official petitions website calling for the legalisation of the cultivation, sale and use of cannabis; As of 28 September 2015 it had gathered 218,995 signatures, far in excess of the 100,000 needed for it to be considered for debate in Parliament.
-Parliament debated this petition on 12 October 2015.
+In 2015, James Richard Owen, an economics student at Aberystwyth University, started a petition on the UK Government's official petitions website calling for the legalisation of the cultivation, sale and use of cannabis.
+By 28 September 2015, the petition had gathered 218,995 signatures, exceeding the 100,000 signature threshold required for a petition to be considered for a parliamentary debate.
+The petition was debated in Parliament on 12 October 2015.